NERVA

 NERVA had its origins in Project Rover, an AEC research project at the Los Alamos Scientific Laboratory (LASL) with the initial aim of providing a nuclear-powered upper stage for the United States Air Force intercontinental ballistic missiles.
-Nuclear rocket engines promised to be more efficient than chemical ones.
+Nuclear thermal rocket engines promised to be more efficient than chemical ones.
 After the formation of NASA in 1958, Project Rover was continued as a civilian project and was reoriented to producing a nuclear powered upper stage for NASA's Saturn V Moon rocket.
 Reactors were tested at very low power before being shipped to Jackass Flats in the Nevada Test Site.
 While LASL concentrated on reactor development, NASA built and tested complete rocket engines.